 how do i take care of my zio & sons tiles?

-see our zio & sons + clé installation & maintenance guides for more information.
+see our zio & sons + clé zellige material guidelines for more information.

 what type of finish should i expect with this collection?